bhuwanadhikari/ZenCV-server/README.md

 # ZenCV Server

-FastAPI backend for generating a tailored CV JSON and cover letter from a job posting.
+FastAPI backend for a browser extension to generate dynamic CV and cover letter from a job posting.

+Browser Extension frontend repo: https://github.com/bhuwanadhikari/ZenCV-client

 The service is designed for a browser extension flow: